ex4722/ctf-writeups/battelle/holy_grail/README.md

 p.send(payload)
 ```

-In this writeup I will discus all my failed attempts as well because they show how much their is to Ret2dlResolve.
+In this writeup, I will discuss all my failed attempts as well because they show how much there is to Ret2dlResolve.

 <h2>Attempt 1: Ret2dlResolve</h2>

-This exploit is what I think of when I heard ret2dlResolve and it involves construction a bunch of fake tables.
+This exploit is what I think of when I heard ret2dlResolve and it involves construction of a bunch of fake tables.

-When a functin is called for the first time and lazy loading is used(partial-Relo) the plt function will jump to the address in the GOT.
-When the GOT is first initilzed it holds points back into the plt which will call dl_resolve.
+When a function is called for the first time and lazy loading is used(partial-Relo) the plt function will jump to the address in the GOT.
+When the GOT is first created it holds points back into the plt which will call dl_resolve.
 ```
 gef➤  x/4i 134513552
    0x8048390 <read@plt>:        jmp    DWORD PTR ds:0x804b00c     # CALLS GOT